smblott-github/chromi/README.md

 The extension can then be installed as an unpackaged extension directly from the project folder.

 The server can be run with an invocation such as `node script/server.js`.
+The extension issues a heartbeat request every five seconds and, if everything's working correctly, this appears on the server's standard output (URL decoded).

-This might beneficially be run under the supervision of [daemontools](http://cr.yp.to/daemontools.html), [supervisord](http://supervisord.org/) or the like.
+The server might beneficially be run under the supervision of [daemontools](http://cr.yp.to/daemontools.html), [supervisord](http://supervisord.org/) or the like.